dannyh79/brp-bot/README.md

 asdf install

 cp .dev.vars.example .dev.vars
-# Then update the values in .dev.vars
+# Then update the values in .dev.vars to your needs

 pnpm db:migrate
 pnpm db:seed